-(h) Servicing
+e) Servicing

 All development within this Secondary Plan area will only be permitted on the basis of full urban municipal services, including sanitary sewers, storm sewers and municipal water supply.
-In recognition of sanitary sewer capacity restrictions, uses that require significant capacities of water and sanitary sewage disposal may have to be placed on hold until adequate servicing capacity is available.
-Township staff will work together with the Region of Niagara to address any servicing issues.
-All drainage plans and storm sewers shall be designed to meet the requirements of the Smithville North Master Drain Study and the Smithville Industrial Park Master Servicing Plan.
+In recognition of sanitary sewer capacity restrictions, industrial uses that require significant quantities of water as a part of the industrial process will be discouraged.
+All drainage plans and storm sewers shall be designed to meet the requirements of the Smithville North Master Drainage Study.